danieldi96/BookREST/README.md

 # BookREST

-This is practice of Open Systems (SOB) subject of URV.
+This is the practice of Open Systems (SOB) subject of URV.
 It consists to create a website with a MVC pattern.
 To do this, there are two phases: Back-end and Front-end.

 ## Installation